 Standard equipment does not include a fire extinguisher.
-Initially this compartment is used by the factory to store the owner's tool kit; additionally, many owners prefer to provide their own fire extinguishers.
+Many owners prefer to provide their own fire extinguishers.
 If you wish, your dealer can furnish you with an approved Kawasaki accessory fire extinguisher (P/N W99997-101).

 Navigation Rules

 The navigation rules or nautical "rules of the road" are like highway traffic laws.
 They dictate who has the right-of-way when boats meet in open water.
 As the boat operator you are obligated to know and obey these rules.
 They are also legally binding on boat operators.